ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 > ## Number of parallel tasks
 >
 > This option enables you to perform parallel processing.
 You can choose the number of tasks in parallel as 1/2/3/4/... or you can set it to ``null``.
-That tells ESMValTool to use the maximum number of available CPUs:
+That tells ESMValTool to use the maximum number of available CPUs.
+For the purpose of the tutorial, please set ESMValTool use only 1 cpu:
 >
 >```yaml
-> max_parallel_tasks: null
+> max_parallel_tasks: 1
 > ```
 >
-> If you run out of memory, try setting ``max_parallel_tasks`` to 1.
+> In general, if you run out of memory, try setting ``max_parallel_tasks`` to 1.
 Then, check the amount of memory you need for that by inspecting the file ``run/resource_usage.txt`` in the output directory.
-Using the number there you can increase the number of parallel tasks again to a reasonable number for the amount of memory available in your system.
+Using the number there you can increase the number of parallel tasks again to a reasonable number for the amount of memory available in your system. {: .callout}
-{: .callout}

 > ## Make your own configuration file
 >